Cheap Thrills in Vegas

 Terminal (SSTT) where they'll probably make you get off and wait for

 five minutes before the bus heands North towards the Strip again, but

 you won't have to pay to re-board.

-$1 massage chair at Flamingo, Imperial Palace, and Stratosphere
+$1 massage chair at Flamingo, Linq, and Stratosphere

 I wasn't expecting much when I saw these bill-operated

 chairs, but I figured I could blow a dollar to check it out.
 Boy

 was I surprised.
 I expected the chair to just vibrate, but

 your back and head -- and feels kind

 of creepily like human hands.
 It's not just a static program,